smorad/um_cisc_7026/lecture_8_recurrent.typ

         If all your memories were erased, you would be a different person #pause

-        Without the ability to reason over memories, we would simply react to stimuli like bacteria ]
+        Without the ability to reason over memories, we would only react to stimuli like bacteria ]
 ]